On the bin sensitivity of the transverse BAO: Introduction

 The first spectroscopic survey detections in galaxy clustering were made almost simultaneously by \cite{Eisenstein2005} and \cite{Cole2005}.
 Recent results using the three-dimensional analysis from the Sloan Digital Sky Survey (SDSS)'s extended Baryon Oscillation Spectroscopic Survey (BOSS) \cite{Anderson2012,Alam2017} and Extended Baryon Oscillation Spectroscopic Survey (eBOSS) \cite{eBOSS2020} and the second year of Dark Energy Spectroscopic Instrument (DESI) \cite{desicollaboration2025datarelease1dark} now provide percent-level precision on the cosmic distance scale across a wide range of redshift.

-Because of the lower resolution, it is preferable that photometric surveys to measure the BAO in angular scale ($\theta_{\rm BAO}$), this avoids the smearing of the signal in the line-of-sight.
-The main results of these types of experiments came from the WiggleZ Dark Energy survey \cite{Blake2011} and the Dark Energy Survey (DES) \cite{menafernández2024darkenergysurveygalaxy}.
+Due to the lower resolution, it is preferable to use photometric surveys to measure the BAO in angular scale ($\theta_{\rm BAO}$), as this prevents the smearing of the signal along the line of sight.
+The main results of these types of experiments came from the Dark Energy Survey (DES) \cite{menafernández2024darkenergysurveygalaxy}.

-Despite the precision of the three-dimensional correlation function or power spectrum, transverse measurement is a useful approach to avoid dependence on fiducial cosmological model.
-In particular, via a parametrised model from \cite{Sanchez_2010}.
-This approach has been used in several analyses, first by \cite{carvalho2016baryon}, and later in low-z sample by \cite{alcaniz2016measuringbaryonacousticoscillations}.
+Although the three-dimensional correlation function or power spectrum can be measured with high precision, using only transverse information offers a valuable way to reduce reliance on an assumed fiducial cosmological model.
+This can be implemented, for instance, through the parametrised framework proposed in \cite{Sanchez_2010}.
+Such a methodology has been applied in several studies, initially by \cite{carvalho2016baryon} and subsequently to a low-redshift sample by \cite{alcaniz2016measuringbaryonacousticoscillations}.
 The following papers were then a continuation of the methodology used: \cite{de2018angular,carvalho2020transverse,de2021bao,de2020baryon,menote2022baryon,Ferreira2024,ferreira2025angularbaomeasurementsdesi}.
 Additionally, in \cite{marra2019first}, the authors measured the BAO radial feature using the same polynomial function but applied to the redshift space.